Kamigami55/awesome-chatgpt/README.md

 - [showGPT](https://showgpt.co/): Website with curated list of best prompts, and you can submit your own easily.
 - [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts): ChatGPT prompts that works well.
 - [awesome-chatgpt](https://github.com/saharmor/awesome-chatgpt): Posts & thoughts about prompting ChatGPT for different usages
+- [Useful ChatGPT Prompts](https://www.explainthis.io/en/chatgpt): A comprehensive list of useful ChatGPT prompts to help you get the most out of ChatGPT.

 ## Development Tools (API, SDK)